 How long will I wait for the work permit?

-Your work permit will arrive within 150 days — or longer, in some cases — after U.S. Citizenship and Immigration Services (USCIS) receives your application.
+Your work permit will arrive within five months — up to seven months, in some cases — after U.S. Citizenship and Immigration Services (USCIS) receives your work permit application.
 (Until recently, the typical processing time for a work permit application was 90 days, but a growing backlog has caused additional delays.
 You can check the most current processing times, updated monthly, on the USCIS website.)

 Depending on your situation, the green card itself usually arrives 10–13 months (if you’re married to a U.S. citizen) or over 3 years (if you’re married to a green card holder) from the time you submit your green card application.
 Once you have your own green card, you will be free to work for any U.S. employer, and you will no longer need a separate work permit.